Dark-Gran/Farstar-2/README.md

 ## Progress

 **_Current goal is to create an 'offline demo' of the reworked gameplay (incl. artwork and basic effects)._**
+LAN support will be added after the first release.

-Customizable Decks, proper Tutorials and Campaigns, better and/or more visual effects, and Server Application with user registrations, matchmaking, a shop for card packs, and direct card-trading between players (all are features of the original game) will be added depending on reception.
+Customizable Decks, proper Tutorials and Campaigns, better and/or more visual effects, mobile support, and Server Application with user registrations, matchmaking, a shop for card packs, and direct card-trading between players (all are features of the original game) will be added depending on reception.

 ~~Paper-Prototype~~
 ~~Prototype (Java + LibGDX)~~